driatv/fruit_basket/README.md

 -total is the amount on which you can get an offer<br />
 -number_to_pay is the number to pay compare to the total

-###  Exemple with apples:
+###  Example with apples:
-You will buy 4 Apple at the unit price of 0.20€.
+If you buy 4 Apples at 0.20€ each with an offer: buy one get one free, you should pay 0.40€ instead of 0.80€.

-But you have a reduction.
-Every two apples, you get one offered.
+##  Next step

-So you should pay 0.40€ instead of 0.80€.
+User should not have to compile project so the file input.txt should be alterable and taken into account.